adi-dev111/crypto-wallet-app/README.md

 ## Developer

-Developed by **Adil**, a passionate Software Engineer with 20+ years of experience in Android, Blockchain, and AI.
+Developed by **Adil**, a passionate Software Engineer with 20+ years of experience in Android, Blockchain, and AI